Copying and pasting in Textual

 Consider pyperclip

-Let’s look at an example of how we might create a read-only TextArea, which we can copy some text from.
-The example assumes you’ve installed pyperclip into your environment.
+Let’s look at an example of how we can create a read-only TextArea

-First, we subclass TextArea, and add a binding for which will call the action_copy_selection method:
+, and add a binding to call the action_copy_selection

 class ReadOnlyTextArea(TextArea):